Karniverse/svelte-orangepizero2w-dashboard/README.md

 A lightweight Svelte-based system monitoring dashboard for the Orange Pi Zero 2W.
 This dashboard provides real-time insights into CPU, memory, network usage, disk statistics, and basic system information.
 The backend is powered by Python's `psutil` library.

+_NOTE: i made this keeping orangepi zero 2w in mind, but this should work with any SBC or any machine like your pc or a vps_

 **## Features**

 - ****CPU Monitoring****: View real-time CPU usage and temperature.